-9.2.1 Drive system or on-board computer does not start up
+10.2.1 The drive system or display do not start up

-If the on-board computer and/or the drive system do not start up, proceed as follows:
+If the display and/or the drive system do not start up, proceed as follows:

 - 1 Check whether the battery is switched on.
-If not, start the battery. - ⇒ Contact your specialist dealer if the battery level indicator LEDs do not light up. - 2 If the LEDs on the Battery Level indicator light up, but the drive system does not start, remove the battery. - 3 Insert the battery. - 4 Start the drive system. - 5 If the drive system does not start up, remove the battery. - 6 Clean all the contacts with a soft cloth. - 7 Insert the battery. - 8 Start the drive system. - 9 If the drive system does not start up, remove the battery. - 10 Fully charge the battery.
+If not, start the battery. - ⇒ Contact your specialist dealer if the battery level indicator LEDs do not light up. - 2 If the LEDs on the battery level indicator light up, but the drive system does not start up, remove the battery. - 3 Insert the battery. - 4 Start the drive system. - 5 If the drive system does not start up, remove the battery. - 6 Clean all the contacts with a soft cloth.

+- 7 Insert the battery.

+- 8 Start the drive system.

+- 9 If the drive system does not start up, remove the battery.

+- 10 Fully charge the battery.

-- 11 Insert the battery. - 12 Start the drive system. - 13 If the drive system does not start, press the On-Off button (on-board computer) for at least 8 seconds. - 14 If the drive system does not start after about 6 seconds, press the On-Off button (on-board computer) for at least 2 seconds. - 15 Contact your specialist dealer if the drive system won't start.
+- 11 Insert the battery.

+- 12 Start the drive system.

+- 13 If the drive system does not start, press the On-Off button (control panel) for at least 8 seconds.

+- 14 If the drive system does not start after about 6 seconds, press the On-Off button (control panel) for at least 2 seconds.

+- 15 Contact your specialist dealer if the drive system does not start.